canvaspop/canvaspop-ios-library/README.md

         [self presentViewController:controller animated:YES completion:NULL];
     }
     ````
 3. Implement the `PopupStoreControllerDelegate` protocol.
-There are currently five optional and one required delegate methods.
+There are currently six delegate methods; one that is required and five that may be optionally implemented.
 They are as follows:

     **Required**